 2. Charter a Boat

-The first stop was Hooper’s Bay.
-Hooper’s Bay is a beautiful area of shallow turquoise waters and is a must if you wish to swim with sea turtles.
-The water was crystal clear and we found a handful of turtles in the area.
-The turtles are a protected species, so please be respectful, don’t feed them, and visit this area with a guide.
+Our first stop was Hooper’s Bay, a stunning area of shallow, turquoise waters that’s perfect for swimming with sea turtles.
+The water was crystal clear, and we spotted several turtles gliding through the bay.
+Since these turtles are a protected species, it’s important to be respectful, avoid feeding them, and always visit with a guide.

-Other must-visit places around Stocking Island include Hurricane Cove and Mani Wake Sandbar.
-Hurricane Cove is an incredible place to snorkel.
-There are lots of beautiful tropical fish and I even saw a barracuda and a couple of large sharks (from a distance).
-The Mani Wake sandbar is a gorgeous strip of perfect white sand out in the middle of the ocean.
-It was absolutely stunning.
+Other must-visit spots include Hurricane Cove and Mani Wake Sandbar.
+Hurricane Cove is a fantastic snorkeling location, teeming with vibrant tropical fish.
+During our visit, I spotted a barracuda and a few large sharks (thankfully, from a safe distance).
+The Mani Wake Sandbar is a picture-perfect stretch of white sand in the middle of the ocean.
+Its beauty is simply unparalleled and provides a surreal, unforgettable experience.

 3. Visit the Famous Pig Beach